iotaledger/iota-names/indexer/README.md

 ### Run a local network with IOTA-Names deployed

-Follow the instructions from the [root README](../README.md#local-setup-for-testing)
+Follow the instructions from the [root README](../README.md#local-setup-for-testing) Run the following commands also from the root directory.

 ### Set the environment variables